RazielMiranda/php-learning-path/README.md

 # My PHP learning path based in courses, book, articles and other curious things about this powerful language.
-In this repository i will make my road to PHP.
+In this repository I will make my road to PHP.